Chimdee/Self-Driving-Car/Project 4 - Behavioral Cloning/README.md

 * [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

 The lab enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

+### Model development

+Refer to [this file](https://github.com/Chimdee/Self-Driving-Car/blob/master/Project%204%20-%20Behavioral%20Cloning/writeup_template.md) for overall approach and solution details for this project.

+### Output

+You can see output video demo [here]()